kirscheGIT/borgsnap_ng/README.md

+# borgsnap_ng is a POSIX comptaible fork of borgsnap
-# borgsnap - Backups using ZFS snapshots, borg, and (optionally) rsync.net
+# Backups using ZFS snapshots, borg, and (optionally) remote borg servers like
+# rsync.net, hetzner, ...

+# TODO: Update README

 This fork adds: